PoonLab/surfaces/scripts_pipeline/README.md

 for i in *.fasta; do python3 ../../surfaces/scripts_pipeline/codon_align.py "$i" -o "${i%_step1.fasta}_step2.fasta"; done
 ```

-### Step 3:Manually review the sequence alignment and create the phylogenetic tree
+### Step 3: Manually review the sequence alignment and create the phylogenetic tree

 Manually review and remove any problematic sequences from each alignment using Aliview.
 After removing the sequences, re-align the data and save the alignments with the extension _step3.fasta in the step 3 folder.